Trying to decide if Glossybox is right for you? Read our in-depth Glossybox review for the inside scoop!

 I personally haven’t actually tried out the subscription, but our editor Laurice had tried them out for quite a few months.
 So, keep reading for her experience actually trying out a few boxes.

 On top of that, the “deluxe” product samples were typically very small.
-They did send occasional full-size items, but this was typically cheaper products that didn’t perform well.
+They did send occasional full-size items, but these were typically cheaper products that didn’t perform well.
 They also didn’t seem very customized to my beauty preferences.” – Laurice

 My Glossybox Review